St Peter's School

 Stanborough School (Deputy Headteacher) 1979–1992

-Peter’s achievements in the world of education were manifold, and it seems only right to mark these.
-With this in view, in consultation with Peter’s family, and with some of his ex-pupils, a memorial service to Peter has been organised.
-It will take place at 14:30 on Saturday July 13 2019 at Charterhouse School Chapel, Godalming, Surrey, GU7 2DX.
-The service will include tributes from Peter’s family and friends, as well as from ex-pupils of all three schools.
-It will be followed by refreshments at Charterhouse.
+Took place at 14:30 on Saturday July 13 2019 at Charterhouse School Chapel, Godalming, Surrey, GU7 2DX.
+The service included tributes from Peter’s family and friends, as well as from ex-pupils of all three schools.
+It was followed by refreshments at Charterhouse.